grafana/grafana/docs/sources/installation/upgrading.md

 ### Ensure encryption of datasource secrets

-Datasources store passwords and basic auth passwords in secureJsonData encrypted by default.
+Datasources store passwords and basic auth passwords in secureJsonData encrypted (AES-256 in CFB mode) by default.
 Existing datasource will keep working with unencrypted passwords.
 If you want to migrate to encrypted storage for your existing datasources you can do that by: